Elzeepun/MonkGame-2022/README.md

-This is a low cost dungeon crawler game prototype.
+This is a low cost ASCII dungeon crawler game prototype.
 I made this using C++ in Visual Studio.